rows/ditto/packages/ditto/README.md

 A plugin to work with HTML clipboard format on Windwos and MacOS.

+On other platforms it falls back to default Flutter text clipboard.

 ### Usage

-The `Clipboard` class has a `instance` method to interact with the plugin.
+The `Ditto` class has a `instance` method to interact with the plugin.

 Here is a quick example of writing and reading the HTML clipboard: